-- 1. Medi-Cal may be billed for the balance, including OHC copayments, OHC coinsurance and OHC deductibles.
+- Medi-Cal may be billed for the balance, including OHC copayments, OHC coinsurance and OHC deductibles.
 Medi-Cal will pay up to the limitations of the Medi-Cal program, less the OHC payment amount, if any. - 2.
 Medi-Cal will not pay the balance of a provider's bill when the provider has an agreement with the OHC carrier/plan to accept the carrier's contracted rate as payment in full. - 3.
-An EOB or denial letter from the OHC must accompany the Medi-Cal claim.

-- 4. The amount, if any, paid by the OHC carrier for all items listed on the Medi-Cal claim form must be indicated in the appropriate field on the claim.
+An EOB or denial letter from the OHC must accompany the Medi-Cal claim. - 4.
+The amount, if any, paid by the OHC carrier for all items listed on the Medi-Cal claim form must be indicated in the appropriate field on the claim.
 Providers should not reduce the charge amount or total amount billed because of any OHC payment.
 Refer to claim form completion instructions in the Medi-Cal provider manual for more information. - 5.
 When you bill, use Medi-Cal-approved HCPCS codes, CPT[®] codes and modifiers. - 6.
 Do not bill with HCPCS codes, CPT codes or modifiers where OHC paid, but which Medi-Cal does not recognize or allow. - 7.
 If services normally require a Treatment Authorization Request (TAR), the related procedures must be followed.
-Refer to the TAR Overview section of the Medi-Cal Other Health Coverage Provider Manual, Part 1, for details.
+Refer to the Prior Authorization list for more information.